center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Emulation_Plan/OceanLotus_Scenario.md

 ## Step 2 - macOS Discovery
 ### 📖 Overview
-Step 2 emulates OceanLotus conducting discovery on a macOS host.

-Search for local credentials on the macOS host and use the known_hosts file to move laterally.
+**Step 2** emulates OceanLotus conducting discovery on a macOS host.
+OceanLotus reviews the contents of the `.ssh` folder.
+Seeing there is an SSH key, the `known_hosts` and `history` files are exfiled to the C2 server for analysis.
+The history file reveals Hope Potter sends files to the file server using SCP.

 > CTI Note: There is no open-source reporting to support using the known_hosts file in conjunction with local SSH keys 😿.
 During our research, we did not find reporting detailing credential collection on macOS.
 In order to perform lateral movement for the linux portion of our sceario and staying consistent with using native OS utilities seen in other reporting, we chose to use known_hosts discovery with locally stored SSH keys.